 Hilary DeCesare is an award-winning entrepreneur and most recently the co-founder of ReLaunch Life.
 Experienced in all aspects of launching and growing a business, Ms. DeCesare is a well-known digital media expert, Executive Coach, speaker and is a frequent contributor to major news outlets including ABC, CBS, Fox, and Huffington Post.
 Ms. DeCesare has been recognized with multiple consumer and technology awards.
 She was selected as AlwaysOn's “Top 25 Women in Tech to Watch“ in 2010, 2011, 2012, was honored with the prestigious 2010 DEMOgod Award and won the 2012 Golden Bridge Women Founder of the Year Award.
 Ms. DeCesare also co-founded White Space Ink, an executive management consulting firm specializing in Silicon Valley technology start-ups.
 She is a renowned coach for entrepreneurs and a regular speaker at entrepreneurial events.
 She is known as a 'Master of Matches' in both business and personal pursuits.
 Ms. DeCesare’s career began at Xerox.
 Following Xerox, she spent 10 years at Oracle Corporation garnering more than 100 worldwide managerial and sales awards including the prestigious Global Top Account Manager award.
 Currently she sits on the boards of the MaxCure Foundation and Bridge DA Gap, advocating for children’s health and education.
 She is relentless about her philanthropic work as seen on ABC's Secret Millionaire.

 Basia Gillespie and her husband Troy, have been operating family businesses in California and Nevada for over 30 years.
 Their various business ventures include commercial real estate and farming.
-This past year, the Gillespie’s vertically integrated their farming operations by purchasing a raisin processing and packaging facility.
+The Gillespie’s vertically integrated their farming operations by purchasing a raisin processing and packaging facility.
 They now market and distribute their raisins to customers on a global scale under the name River Ranch Raisins.
 Prior to joining the family business on a full time basis, Basia worked as a Research Analyst covering both domestic and international equity securities for William O’Neal and Company, the publisher of Investor’s Business Daily and for Iron Mountain Records Management as Manager of Budgeting and Forecasting.
 Basia holds a Bachelor of Science degree in Business Administration from Cal Poly, San Luis Obispo and a Masters of Business Administration from Loyola Marymount University.
 Basia and Troy have two children.
 Their daughter, Courtney, graduated from Cal Poly, San Luis Obispo with a degree in Wine and Viticulture and is currently working on her Masters of Business Administration.
 Their son, Austin, is studying business at the University of Edinburgh in Scotland.

 Jerry Lohr has played a leading role in developing Cal Poly’s Wine & Viticulture Innovations Center where students learn the foundations of viticulture, winemaking and wine business using the university’s 14-acre teaching vineyard and pilot winery, and stewardship over the Cal Poly Wines brand.
 In 2008, the founder of J. Lohr Vineyards and Wines was honored as Paso Robles Wine Country Alliance’s Wine Industry Person of the Year.
 The California Association of Winegrape Growers presented him with a lifetime achievement award in January 2011 for many contributions in the Golden State’s wine industry.
 Lohr graduated from South Dakota State University in 1958, earned a master’s from Stanford the following year, and completed all coursework, university and department orals for a doctorate in civil engineering in 1961.